 Race car designers go to extreme measures to make competition vehicles as light as possible.
 Lighter is faster.
 It’s simple physics; less horsepower is required to accelerate a light vehicle compared to a heavy one.
-So on a given amount of horsepower, a lighter race car will be faster than one that weighs even a few pounds more.
+So on a given amount of horsepower, a lighter race car with advanced materials will be faster than one that weighs even a few pounds more.
 It also takes less energy to slow the car, providing better braking performance.
-A lighter car will generally handle better, too, since there is less mass working on the chassis through the corners.
+The use of lighter and more advanced materials generally contributes to better handling, too, since there is less mass working on the chassis through the corners.

 Lighter vehicles are also more environmentally friendly since they require less energy to move from point A to point B. Shaving a few hundred pounds off a car design can yield major improvements in fuel economy.
 In addition to improved mileage, electric vehicles will see longer range between charges if they can be made lighter.